-- Stated Meetings: The Presbytery shall hold a minimum of two stated meetings annually with the dates to be determined by the Coordinating Team and approved by the Presbytery (G-3.0304). - a.
-These meetings shall ordinarily alternate with Regional Commission meetings. - Special Meetings: A special meeting of the Presbytery may be called by the Coordinating Team with no less than ten days' notice given to each TE and RE member of the Presbytery and each Clerk of Session setting forth the date, time, place of the meeting, and the specific business for which the meeting is called.
+- 1. Stated Meetings: The Presbytery shall hold a minimum of two stated meetings annually with the dates to be determined by the Coordinating Team and approved by the Presbytery (G-3.0304). - 2.
+Special Meetings: A special meeting of the Presbytery may be called by the Coordinating Team with no less than ten days' notice given to each TE and RE member of the Presbytery and each Clerk of Session setting forth the date, time, place of the meeting, and the specific business for which the meeting is called.